agaparkg/world-clocks-react-app/README.md

 ### Time zones and names info are taken from the following link:

-Time zones and names info are taken from the following link:

 https://momentjs.com/timezone/

 ### Note: Don't forget to install the following package:

 $ npm install moment-timezone --save

-## Deployment
+### Deployment

-This React App has been deployed to Heroku: [Click here](https://world-clocks-react-app.herokuapp.com/) to see the UI output in Heroku.
+This React App has been deployed to AWS Amplify: [Click here to open](https://main.d1fgkv8kdgsh34.amplifyapp.com/) to see the UI.